-For the tenth year in a row, our company has scored 100 percent and was named a “Best Place to Work for LGBT Equality” on the HRC Corporate Equality Index, the foremost benchmarking survey measuring corporate policies and practices related to LGBTQ+ workplace equality.
+Our company has consistently scored 100 percent and has been named “Best Places to Work for LGBTQ+ Equality” on the HRC Corporate Equality Index, the foremost benchmarking survey measuring corporate policies and practices related to LGBTQ+ workplace equality.
 By cultivating a diverse and inclusive workforce, we promote the discovery of the broadest range of possible medical solutions to address the needs of patients.

 That also extends to whom we do business with outside of our organization.
 Supplier diversity is integrated into our company’s vision, creating a competitive business advantage and driving shareholder value.

-“Diversity is a mission, critical for innovation and scientific excellence, as well as for better decision-making and cultural agility,” says Susanna Webber, SVP and chief procurement officer.
-“People first is firmly embedded into the core values of MSD, and that is clearly reflected in our business strategy and procurement processes.”
+“Diversity is critical for innovation and scientific excellence, as well as for better decision-making and cultural agility,” says Susanna Webber, SVP and chief procurement officer.
+“Putting people first is firmly embedded into the core values of our company, and that is clearly reflected in our business strategy and procurement processes.”

-Our goals go beyond the amount of dollars we spend with small and diverse-owned businesses.
+Our goals go beyond how much we spend with small and diverse-owned businesses.
 We also expect our suppliers to share our same focus on diversity and inclusion, and, in this way, we help to drive diversity and inclusion on a broader, and even more global scale.

-“I did my research before I joined our company and saw that MSD openly and visibly supports the LGBTQ+ community,” says Donna Dvorak, a manager in client computing and mobility.
+“I did my research before I joined our company and saw that MSD openly and visibly supports the LGBTQ+ community,” says Donna Dvorak, product manager for change realization and communications.
 “I had a strong feeling that I would be welcome and comfortable here, and I was right!”

 A unique approach to employee outreach

-Many companies offer resource groups for employees, but our company goes a step further.
-We’ve taken a pioneering and global approach to our diversity strategy through the creation of Employee Business Resource Groups (EBRGs), including the MSD Rainbow Alliance.
+Many companies offer resource groups for employees, but we go a step further.
+We’ve taken a pioneering and global approach to our diversity strategy through the creation of Employee Business Resource Groups (EBRGs), including the Rainbow Alliance.

-“I feel proud to know that the Rainbow Alliance is having an impact on our colleagues,” says Dvorak, who is also the chapter co-lead for the Rainbow Alliance in the Czech Republic.
-“We are opening eyes and gaining allies.”
+“I feel proud to know that the Rainbow Alliance is having an impact on our colleagues,” says Dvorak, who is part of the leadership team for the Rainbow Alliance in the Czech Republic.
+“We’re opening eyes and gaining allies.”